 Days since the last race

-Fitter horses usually run better, you will need to decide your cut-off point for how long is too long to be off the track and how long is too short, in general horses need a few weeks to recover from a competitive horse race.
+Fitter horses usually run better.
+You will need to decide your cut-off point for how long is too long to be off the track and how long is too short.
+Horses need a few weeks to recover from a competitive horse race.

 Bookmaker Odds

-Not always the best thing to use when choosing a winning horse but if a horse is 100/1 on Oddschecker it’s usually 100/1 for a reason, the shorter a bookie has the odds on a horse usually means the more likely it is to win.
+Not always the best thing to use when choosing a winning horse, but if a horse is 100/1 on Oddschecker it’s usually 100/1 for a reason.
+The shorter a bookie has on a horse usually means the more likely it is to win.

 Horses Age